Helpline Number:

 We are working on putting together a social history of Biggar during lockdown

-We have been conducting a series of interviews with people of all ages, of different life styles and occupations, in all parts of the town.
-These interviews have been carried out either by telephone, online or, if possible, face–to-face.
-Local photographer, Helen Barrington, has been taking photos of our interviewees and also photos of lockdown life in and around Biggar.
-We plan to hold some form of exhibition, when the situation allows. |
+During covid, we conducted a series of interviews with people of all ages, of different life styles and occupations, in all parts of the town.
+These interviews were carried out either by telephone, online or, where possible, face–to-face.
+Local photographer, Helen Barrington, took photos of our interviewees and also photos of lockdown life in and around Biggar.
+We plan to hold some form of exhibition, when a suitable date and venue can be identified. |